Pharmacy Accused of Giving Man Wrong Medications

 When pharmacists or pharmacies commit prescription-related negligence, it can result in individuals suffering great harms.
 Such harms can be very impactful on an individual.
 Thus, it is very important for pharmacists and pharmacies to act properly when filling prescriptions for individuals.
+Here is an example of a lawsuit where a pharmacist gave wrong medication to a man.

 Recently, a case has arisen that involves allegations of prescription-related negligence.
 The case is from Illinois.
 The case involves a man who went to a pharmacy in Illinois in November 2010 to get a prescription filled.